F.I.R.E Calculator

 Once you enter your details, the calculator will show your FIRE Number - the total amount you need to save to achieve financial independence by your chosen retirement age.

-Once the calculator shows your FIRE Number, we have this part to will help you customize your FIRE journey based on where you are today.
+Once the calculator shows your FIRE Number, we have a section that will help you customize your FIRE journey based on where you are today.
 Here’s how it works:

 • Corpus Created Till Now: This is the amount you've already saved or invested for retirement.